|

 Exercise can bring you many benefits that will help you not only manage

-your blood glucose levels, but make you healthier and minimize risks of
+your blood glucose levels, but make you healthier.

 certain medical conditions.